degatedev/degate_docs/README.md

 2. The DeGate node verifies and processes users’ requests, packages off-chain transactions into a block, and calls the circuit to compute a zero-knowledge proof.
 3. The node sends the proof to the on-chain smart contract for verification to complete ZK-Rollup, providing data availability for assets.

-Fore more, please refer to [introduction-to-zk-rollup.md](concepts/introduction-to-zk-rollup.md "mention")&#x20;
+Fore more, please refer to [introduction-to-zk-rollup.md](concepts/introduction-to-zk-rollup.md "mention")

 <figure><img src=".gitbook/assets/image (6).png" alt=""><figcaption><p>ZK-Rollup Process</p></figcaption></figure>